Hidden Costs After Moving Into a Home

 A home inspection can identify many visible issues, but it does not guarantee that every small problem will be discovered or repaired before closing.
 After moving in, owners may notice dripping faucets, loose railings, sticky doors, missing caulking, slow drains, faulty outlets, damaged screens, worn weatherstripping, noisy appliances, poor grading, weak water pressure, or minor roof and gutter issues.

-These repairs are often not large enough to change the purchase decision, but they still cost money.
-They may require materials, tools, service calls, or professional trades.
+These repairs are often not large individually, but they still cost money.
 If several appear at once, they can make the first year feel more expensive than expected.

 6. Insurance adjustments and coverage gaps